aws/aws-toolkit-vscode/README.md

 -   Connect VSCode to your EC2 instances
 -   Connect to your [CodeCatalyst](https://codecatalyst.aws/) Dev Environments
 -   Debug your Lambda functions using [SAM CLI](https://github.com/aws/aws-sam-cli)
--   Check and autocomplete code in SAM/CFN (CloudFormation) `template.yaml` files
+-   Author, validate, and deploy CloudFormation templates with the [CloudFormation Language Server](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/ide-extension.html)
 -   `Open Terminal` on your EC2 instances or ECS tasks
 -   `Search Log Group` on your CloudWatch logs
 -   Browse your AWS resources